Alex-Design/Compressor-V2/README.md

 ## Usage

 * 1: Clone or download this project into your own project or framework, however you wish.
-(More detailed instructions including Composer will follow soon)
+(More detailed instructions including Composer will follow soon, once packagist is sorted out for this repository)